bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/office.md

 ## Employee production by job

-In each cycle's START state, all stats are used for calculating "production" values, these values are saved in `office.employeeProductionByJob`.
-These values can be used later for calculating:
+In each cycle's START state, all stats are used for calculating "production" values.
+These values are saved in `office.employeeProductionByJob` and used later for calculating:

 - RP.
 - Material's quality.